 For example stays of adjudication are standard in first offense Nevada drug possession cases.
 If the defendant completes a drug education program, rehab, and/or any other requirements the court imposes, the judge will dismiss the proceedings without entering a conviction.

-Does a stay of adjudication keep the defendant's criminal record clean in Las Vegas, NV?
+Does a stay of adjudication keep the defendant's criminal record clean?

 Yes and no. A stay of adjudication keeps a conviction from showing up on the defendant's criminal record (unless the defendant violates the terms of the stay).
 But successfully completing the terms of a stay of adjudication does not prevent the defendant's initial arrest or citation from showing up on their record.
 There is a way to fix this, though . . .